As an affiliate, we earn from qualifying purchases made on our website.

 To hit straighter shots (and even draw the ball), you need to swing from the inside to the outside.
 On a clock, that would be from 7 o’clock to 1 o’clock.
 Coming from that angle with a squared clubface will help you hit the ball straighter and gain distance.

-RELATED: 5+ Reasons You Hit The Golf Ball Right
+MORE INFO: The 5 Reasons You Hit The Golf Ball Right

-Do Soft Golf Balls Spin More Or Less?
+Do Soft Balls Spin More Or Less?

-As a general rule, softer compression golf balls will have less short game spin compared to harder compression balls.
+As a general rule, softer compression golf balls will have less short-game spin compared to harder compression balls.
 However, when it comes to driver spin rates, the hardness and softness don’t make a difference.

 When it comes to “softness”, you could be talking about the golf ball compression rating or the feel of the ball.
 Soft compression balls can have a softer cover or they can have a firm cover.
 The opposite is true for hard compression balls.